dcheno/dripdrop/README.md

 DripDrop was written as a project to gain a deeper knowledge of Python.
 It is not recommended as a client for actual BitTorrent use.
 At present, the client only downloads files from other peers and does not upload them.

+## Requirements

+DripDrop requires the Twisted framework, which is available from pip.

 ## Running DripDrop
 To run DripDrop download the files and use the command line to run dripdrop.py from the root directory: